The top 6 limitations of CRISPR for successful treatments

 Obviously, this would also be the case for CRISPR introduced blood cells.
 However, since the genes, in this case, can be modified outside of your body, it’s easier to control the presence of Cas9 in them before reintroducing them to the body.

-Question number one whenever presents CRISPR results is “What about the off-target effects?”.
-This is an essential issue.
+One of the most common questions related to CRISPR editing: “What about the off-target effects?”.
+This is an essential consideration to take.
 There is a real risk that Cas9 not only cuts the gene you intend to manipulate but also starts cutting the wrong DNA-sequence.
 That’s an off-target effect.
 Outside of the real target.

 In a laboratory setting, this is not as big of a problem.
 Did you get an off-target mutation you say?
 Fine, redo the experiment.
-Take a new population of cells and use a CRISPR to target the same gene, but this time with a different target.
+Take a new population of cells and use another CRISPR-design to target the same gene, but this time with a different target.
 One that doesn’t cut off target.
 A more trustworthy target.
-Dump the first one!
+Trash the first one!

 However, as you can imagine this is not an alternative when we’re treating patients.
 Once you’ve created a cut in a patient’s DNA (on or off-target) it’s there.
-No REV-button.
+No reverse button.
 Best case the off-target doesn’t make a difference.
-But the worse case you created an additional mutation in your DNA that could make things worse.
+But in the worse case, you’ve created an additional mutation in your DNA that could be devastating.

-We have to be 100% sure that we don’t cut and mutate other genes than the intended ones when we treat patients.
-A single off-target cut can lead to disastrous outcomes.
-Right now, however, it’s impossible to guarantee anything.
+You have to be 100% sure that you don’t cut and mutate other genes than the intended ones when treating patients.
+A single off-target cut can lead to disastrous outcomes, and at the moment, it’s impossible to give guarantees.

 Reason #5: We don’t always know what to fix